 Sonoma County Regional Parks includes more than 50 parks and beaches from Petaluma to Gualala and Sonoma to Bodega Bay.
 Many offer wild landscapes and miles of trails.
 Others feature sports fields, playgrounds, and campgrounds.
 Regional Parks also manages the county's largest ocean marina and largest extracurricular environmental education center.

-Innovation, equity, inclusion, sustainability, accessibility, and accountability
+Innovation, equity, inclusion, sustainability, accessibility, accountability

 The County of Sonoma recognizes that we’re on the ancestral lands of the Coast Miwok, Pomo, and Wappo who are the original caretakers of this area.
 We respectfully acknowledge the Indigenous peoples who have been stewarding and maintaining relationship on this land as knowledge keepers for millennia.